MapColonies/developer-portal/docs/MapColonies/3D/services/3dViewer/README.md

  In `<QUERY-PARAMS>`, you need to add there params:
  ### 1. model_ids - mandatory
- ID's of the desired modelsobtained from the CSW response.
+ ID's of the desired models obtained from the CSW response.

  The convention is to list them as a comma-separated string:
  ```